Katrina vanden Heuvel

-Katrina vanden Heuvel (/ˈvæn.dɛnˈhjuː.vəl/ VAN-den-HYOO-vul; born October 7, 1959) is an American socialist editor and publisher.
-She is the publisher, part-owner, and former editor of the progressive magazine The Nation.
-She was the magazine's editor from 1995 to 2019, when she was succeeded by D. D. Guttenplan.
+Katrina vanden Heuvel (/ˈvæn.dɛnˈhjuː.vəl/ VAN-den-HYOO-vul; born October 7, 1959) is an American editor and publisher.
+She is the publisher, part-owner, and editor of the progressive magazine The Nation.
+She was the magazine's editor from 1995 to 2019, and again assumed the role of editor on August 1, 2025.
 She has frequently appeared as a commentator on political television programs.
 Vanden Heuvel is a member of the Council on Foreign Relations, a US nonprofit think tank.
 She is a recipient of the Norman Mailer Prize.

 Early life and education

 Katrina vanden Heuvel was born in New York City, the daughter of Jean Stein, an heiress, best-selling author, and editor of the literary journal Grand Street, and William vanden Heuvel, an attorney, former US ambassador, member of John F. Kennedy's administration, businessman, and author.
 She has one sister and two step-siblings.
 Her maternal grandparents were Music Corporation of America founder Jules C. Stein and Doris Babbette Jones (originally Jonas).
 Through Doris, vanden Heuvel is a distant cousin of actor and comedian George Jessel.
 Her mother was from a Jewish family and her father was of Dutch and Belgian ancestry.

 Vanden Heuvel graduated from the Trinity School in 1977.
 She graduated summa cum laude with an A.B. in politics from Princeton University in 1981 after completing a senior thesis titled "American Victims: A Study of the Anti-Communist Crusade."
 While at Princeton, she served as an editor and eventually as editor-in-chief of the Nassau Weekly, a school publication, and had an internship at National Lampoon magazine in 1978.
 She then worked as a production assistant at ABC for two years.